ksxjltze/leejiakeat/src/routes/projects/MushroomGameLD55.md

 When it comes to my productivity during the game jam, let me just say that I did not spend the majority of my time during the game jam period on developing the game.
 This was mainly due to certain personal circumstances (medical), as well as general procrastination and lack of motivation/mood.
-I am still fairly satisfied with the end product, although I will say that I do feel a little burned out.
+I am still fairly satisfied with the end product, although I will say that I do still feel a little burned out.

 The game in its current state is very unpolished, lacking proper animations, music, sound effects for most things, etc.
 While playable, I have not delved deeply into testing the game and balancing the stats of the player and enemy unit(s).